Bristol Beaufighter: Origins

 The Air Ministry produced draft Specification F.11/37 in response to Bristol's suggestion for an "interim" aircraft, pending the proper introduction of the Whirlwind.
 On 16 November 1938, Bristol received formal authorisation to commence the detailed design phase of the project and to proceed with the construction of four prototypes.
-Amongst the design requirements, the aircraft had to be able to accommodate the Rolls-Royce Griffon engine as an alternative to the Hercules and that it have maximum interchangeability between the two engines, which would feature removable installations.
+Amongst the design requirements, the aircraft had to be able to accommodate the Rolls-Royce Griffon engine as an alternative to the Hercules, and had to have maximum interchangeability between the two engines, which would feature removable installations.

-Bristol began building an initial prototype by taking a partly-built Beaufort out of the production line.
-This conversion served to speed progress; Bristol had promised series production in early 1940 on the basis of an order being placed in February 1939.
-Designers expected that maximum re-use of Beaufort components would speed the process but the fuselage required more work than expected and had to be redesigned.
+Bristol began building an initial prototype by taking a partly-built Beaufort out of the production line, which sped progress; Bristol had promised series production in early 1940 on the basis of an order being placed in February 1939.
+Designers expected that maximum re-use of Beaufort components would speed the process, but the fuselage required more work than expected and had to be redesigned.
 Perhaps in anticipation of this, the Air Ministry had requested that Bristol investigate the prospects of a "slim fuselage" configuration.
 Since the "Beaufort cannon fighter" was a conversion of an existing design, development and production was expected to proceed more quickly than with a new one.
 Within six months the first F.11/37 prototype, R2052, had been completed.
-A total of 2,100 drawings were produced during the transition from Beaufort to the prototype Beaufighter, more than twice as many were created during later development, between the prototype Beaufighter and the fully operational production models.
-Two weeks prior to the prototype's first flight, an initial production contract for 300 aircraft under Specification F.11/37 was issued by the Air Ministry, ordering the type "off the drawing board".
+A total of 2,100 drawings were produced during the transition from Beaufort to the prototype Beaufighter; more than twice as many were made during later development, from the prototype to the production Beaufighter.
+Two weeks before the prototype's first flight, an initial production contract for 300 aircraft under Specification F.11/37 was issued by the Air Ministry, ordering the type "off the drawing board".